humberto-aguiar/humberto-aguiar/README.md

 - 😄 Pronouns: He/Him
 -->

 My name is Humberto Aguiar de Souza Filho.
-I am a 25-year-old Brazilian data scientist looking for an entry-level job in the field of data science.
-I graduated in mechanical engineering in 2020 but decided to use my analytical skills to build data solutions.
-Please check out my Data Science Portfolio, some new projects are on their way soon!
-It would also be a pleasure to be part of your network on LinkedIn, feel free to contact me anytime 🙂.
+I am a 25-year-old Brazilian data scientist looking for an entry-level job.
+I earned a bachelor's degree in Mechanical Engineering in 2020 but decided to use my analytical skills to build data solutions.
+Please check out my Data Science Portfolio.
+Some new projects are on their way soon!
+It would be a pleasure to be part of your network on LinkedIn.
+Feel free to contact me anytime 🙂.

 #### My projects: